soudeepd/soudeepd.github.io/pages/research.md

 - Anitha Pathlavath: Currently a research associate in Indian Institute of Management Bangalore.
 - Meghana Krishna: Currently a research associate in Indian Institute of Management Bangalore.
 - Shreyash Surendrarao Deshmukh: Currently a doctoral student at Indian Institute of Management Kozhikode.
-- Kingsuk Jana: Currently an Academic Associate in Indian Institute of Management Bangalore.
 - Sreeranjini TM: Currently an Academic Associate in Indian Institute of Management Bangalore.
 - Deepam Saha: Currently a student at Indian Statistical Institute Kolkata.
 - Shubhayan Pan: Currently a student at Indian Statistical Institute Kolkata.